-If you are approaching from the south along Denmark Hill (A215), drive past the Emergency Department entrance, continue along Denmark Hill and turn left at the traffic light junction (Nando’s restaurant on left) at Coldharbour Lane.
-Continue along Coldharbour Lane and turn left before the Sun and Doves pub.
+If you are approaching from the south along Denmark Hill (A215), drive past the ambulance entrance, continue along Denmark Hill and turn left at the traffic light junction (Nando’s restaurant on left) into Coldharbour Lane.
+Continue along Coldharbour Lane and take the second left into Caldecot Road.

 Approaching from the north

-If you are approaching from the north through Camberwell Green, go up Denmark Hill (A215) and turn left on to Orpheus Street (HSBC bank on left), then turn right on to Daneville Road and cross over Denmark Hill at the junction on to Coldharbour Lane (there is no right turn at this junction).
-Continue along Coldharbour Lane and turn left before the Sun and Doves pub.
+If you are approaching from the north along Camberwell Green, go up Denmark Hill (A215) and turn left on to Orpheus Street, then turn right on to Daneville Road and cross over Denmark Hill at the junction on to Coldharbour Lane.
+Continue along Coldharbour Lane and take the second left into Caldecot Road.

 Parking for motorbikes or mopeds at King’s is limited.
 There are about 30 ground anchors on Bessemer Road for use by patients, visitors and staff.
 There is no charge for using them.